HandsOfMinervis/Recieply/README.md

 # Recieply
-A Great recipe app for creating mouth watering dishes from the comfort of your dishes
+A Great recipe app for creating mouth watering dishes from the comfort of your Kitchen